Torn Hearts

 Torn Hearts is a 2022 American horror film directed by Brea Grant and written by Rachel Koller Croft.
 The film stars Katey Sagal, Abby Quinn, Alexxis Lemire, Joshua Leonard and Shiloh Fernandez.
-Jason Blum serves as an executive producer through his Blumhouse Television banner.
+Jason Blum serves as an executive producer for Blumhouse Television.

 The film was released digitally on May 20, 2022 by Epix and Paramount Home Entertainment.

 Plot

-A country music duo seek out the private mansion of their idol and end up in a twisted series of horrors that force them to confront the limits they'd go for their dreams.
-Leigh (Alexxis Lemire) and Jordan (Abby Quinn), singer and songwriter, respectively, together constitute the Nashville band “Torn Hearts.”
-On the rise, they are looking for a break on the tour of a famed country singer, Caleb Crawford (Shiloh Fernandez), who, after Jordan hooks up with him for a night, tells her that the tour is “all-guys.”
+Singer Leigh (Alexxis Lemire) and songwriter Jordan (Abby Quinn) constitute the Nashville band “Torn Hearts.”
+On the rise, they are looking for a break on the tour of a famed country singer, Caleb Crawford (Shiloh Fernandez).
+After Jordan hooks up with Crawford, he tells her that the tour is “all-guys.”
 With this chance gone, Jordan talks Leigh into approaching their idol, Harper Dutch (Katey Sagal), of the Dutch Sisters, whose address Jordan got from Caleb, and recording a song with her.